MONTHLY LECTURE MEETINGS

 Meeting dates for 2017 are shown below

-- September (there will be no monthly in September.
+- September (there is no monthly in September.
 The annual symposium will be held on the 16th of the month.)

 - November 3